devolonter/flixel-monkey/README.md

 Class HelloWorldState Extends FlxState

-	'necessary to the FlxGame constructor, also used to reset game Global ClassObject:FlxClass = new HelloWorldClass()
+	'necessary to the FlxGame constructor, also used to reset game Global ClassObject:FlxClass = new HelloWorldStateClass()

 	Method Create:Void()
 		Local helloWorld:FlxText = New FlxText(10, 10, 620, "Hello World!")